amulyakuricheti/Hello-World/README.md

 Hi Everybody!

-Amulya is here, I'm like full stack.
+Amulya is here, I like full stack.
 This is what I'm going through.